eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/index.md

 benefits to the private sector.
 Member States will offer citizens and businesses digital wallets that will be able to link various aspects of their national digital identities.
-These may be provided by public authorities or the private sector, if they are recognized by the Member States.
+These may be provided by public authorities or the private sector, if they are recognised by the Member States.

 The EU Digital Identity Wallet will be: